 - In Greece it’s a popular condiment in which to dip pita and souvlaki (grilled meat kabobs).

-- In East Asia in commonly used in noodle dishes.
+- In East Asia it’s commonly used in noodle dishes.

-- Throughout the Middle East it’s used in sauces for meats and vegetables.
+- Throughout the Middle East it is used in sauces for meats and vegetables to enhance the flavor.

 Tahini Ingredients